|SSM Cardinal Glennon Children's Medical Center|

 These bacteria are found worldwide, but especially in developing countries, where up to 10% of children and 80% of adults are likely to have had an H. pylori infection — usually without any symptoms.

 Signs and Symptoms

-H. pylori, which used to be called Campylobacter pylori, can also cause peptic ulcers (commonly known as stomach ulcers).
+H. pylori, which used to be called Campylobacter pylori, also can cause peptic ulcers (commonly known as stomach ulcers).
 In older kids and adults, the most common symptom of peptic ulcer disease is a gnawing or burning pain in the abdomen, usually in the area below the ribs and above the navel.
 This pain often gets worse on an empty stomach and improves as soon as the person eats food, drinks milk, or takes antacid medicine.